Prospective PhD candidates

 For additional information on the TSP, click here.

-III - Submitting PhD research proposal
+Submitting PhD research proposal

 As part of the formal admittance procedure a research proposal has to be submitted within 6 months.
 The template, procedure and review feedback form can be found below.